Odds & ends

 Finally, ESPN reports that we should expect new rules governing how players can slide into second base to try to break up double play attempts.
 Takeout slides will not be made illegal, but players are going to have to slide into the base.
 Here’s hoping the final language of the rule will be clearer than the one implemented to reduce injuries in home plate collisions.

 Posted on February 9, 2016, in Baseball, New York Mets and tagged Arizona Diamondbacks, Baseball, Eric O'Flaherty, hot stove, Kevin Plawecki, Mets, New York Mets, Roger Bernadina, spring training, Tyler Clippard.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Odds & ends.